This is the discussion that led to the summary at ActorsModel comparing actors with FlowBasedProgramming:

-In actors the acquaintance relation is assymmetric -- A can "know about" B (so that B is an acquaintance of A) without B "knowing about" A. Is this true of FBP?
+In actors, the acquaintance relation is asymmetric.
+A can "know about" B (so that B is an acquaintance of A) without B "knowing about" A. Is this true of FBP?

 Possibly a process name/port name combination.
 Port names only have to be unique within an asynchronous FBP component (still looking for a good name!).
 But then this would imply that a process with more than one input port was really multiple actors, which I feel is counter-intuitive.